Six Wellbeing Event Ideas

 No matter how interesting your event, everyone gets sluggish if sitting at a conference or workshop all day.
 Getting people to move during ice-breakers is an easy way to incorporate physical activity.
 Choosing a venue with large grounds or offering guided city walks can be a great incentive to get people active during breaks.
 The key is to make exercise a choice, and researching your guests’ preferences before they arrive will give you an idea of the type of wellbeing activities they might be most open to.
-If you are looking for something topical, 2018 is a celebration of 250 years of circus across the UK, so what better time to add something fun like a half-hour juggling workshop?
+Choices are endless…from five aside football, to axe throwing or a city centre scavenger hunt!

 We’ve all heard of networking, well sweat-working is simply taking the discussion out on the road.
 For those who want to up the intensity of their activity, choosing a venue with onsite gym is an attractive option.
 But to keep the camaraderie up, you might consider organising a group run or post-event work-out.